 |Use only text.||Include engaging high-resolution images or graphics.|

 |Include language that is hard for people to understand.||Speak conversationally and make it simple to understand.|

 |Make it hard for people to share the content via social media.||Add social share buttons to the content.|

-How it Works: This may seem like a no-brainer technique, but some companies and agencies sometimes forget that they can find a lot of material within their building.
-If you have a project in which you’re trying to reach moms, college students or cooking enthusiasts, then ask people who fit those descriptions to convene for ideation.
+How it works: This technique may seem like a no-brainer, but companies and agencies sometimes forget that they can find a lot of material within their own buildings.
+If you have a project for which you’re trying to reach moms, runners or cooking enthusiasts, for example, ask people in your organization who fit those descriptions to convene for ideation.
 Get people from different departments.
-Use note cards, sticky notes or white boards to jot down ideas.
-I’ve been a participant of brainstorms at Pace for simply being a Millennial and for being a person who recently moved.
-You never know how personal experiences will come in handy.
+Use notecards, sticky notes or whiteboards to jot down ideas.

-How it Works: Break the team into small groups or pairs to meet for a few minutes and generate as many ideas as possible within a certain timeframe.
-The teams can each have their own dry erase board, poster board or large sheet of paper.
-The small groups will naturally try to come up with the best ideas or the highest number of ideas.
-When time is up, each team presents their ideas, also within an allotted timeframe.
-I’ve participated in this type of brainstorm at Pace.
-It was fun to try and best the other teams by coming up with the most or the greatest ideas.
+How it works: Break the team into small groups or pairs to meet for a few minutes and generate as many ideas as possible within a certain time frame.
+The teams can each have their own dry-erase board, piece of poster board or large sheet of paper.
+The small groups will usually try to come up with the best ideas or the largest number of ideas.
+When time is up, each team presents its ideas, also within an allotted time frame.